Differences and Discrepancies in the Old Testament

 The problem here is we assume that God follows our methods of classifying animals.
+News flash!
 He doesn't.

-Take a look at Leviticus 11:13-19 which is a list of the "birds" that the Jews were no to eat.
-Included in this list are the eagle, vulture, ostrich, owl, seagull etc. However, the last named "bird" is a bat, which we classify as mammals because they nurse their young.
-However, since Moses hadn't heard of the Linnaean Classification System, he listed bats right along with birds.
-As said by Apologetics Press
+Take a look at Leviticus 11:13-19 which is a list of the "birds" that the Jews were forbidden from eating.
+Included in this list are the eagle, vulture, ostrich, owl, seagull etc. However, the last named "bird" is a bat, which we classify as a mammal because bats nurse their young.
+However, since Moses hadn't heard of the Linnaean Classification System he listed bats right along with birds.
+As said by Apologetics Press,

-In other words when, in Leviticus 11:20, Moses spoke about "fowls (Heb. ôph) that creep (Heb. sherets), going upon all four", it would have made far more sense for the King James translators to use the words 'flying insects'.
-However, if one examines the etymology of the word 'fowl', one can understand why they did so.
+In other words when in Leviticus 11:20 Moses spoke about "fowls (Heb. ôph) that creep (Heb. sherets), going upon all four", it would have made far more sense for the King James translators to use the words 'flying insects'.
+However, if one examines the etymology of the word one can understand why they used 'fowl'.